kbxkb/file-upload-link-share-simple/README.md

 I have already discussed some techniques like caching or choice of technology stacks (like ATS) for higher performance and scalability.
 Here are some more ideas.

-* Compression - Using client side compression libraries is a good idea to reduce the payload size while uploading.
+* **Compression** - Using client side compression libraries is a good idea to reduce the payload size while uploading.
 There is no reason why compression and encryption cannot be done together, and the file may be uploaded using both the techniques applied together at the client.
 This will result in quicker download times, reduce bandwidth consumption of the website (hence egress charges in a metered cloud world).
 This will also reduce the number of HTTP calls made against the server, allowing it to scale and perform better

+* **Decoupling resource-intensive tasks** like encryption, transcoding, etc. What if this is a video file uploading service, and instead of merely downloading, the users would want to *play* the files?
+Dealing with video adds considerations of a differet dimension.
+I will not go into painstaking details, but here is a quick summary: As video files can be consumed from various kinds of devices/ phones/ tablets, and the formatting and packaging of the video file that these clients can play differ from one to the other, serving video at scale literally means that you have to *transcode* and *dynamically package* the files into various formats.
+Then there is the question of adaptive streaming to adjust to the internet bandwidth of various users for a smooth end user playback experience - for which you have to deal with multiple bitrates.
+Transcoding, therefore, is a hugely resource intensive task - even greater than encryption or compression.

-* Benchmarking performace metrics - How many concurrent connections/ uploads can my server handle?
+* **Benchmarking performace** - How many concurrent connections/ uploads can my server handle?
 How many concurrent downloads?
 We should use a modern load testing toolkit to measure and improve.
 If we do not measure, we cannot improve!

-* Telemetry and Monitoring - On the aspect of measuring, a good development practice is to put in telemetry and performance metrics liberally to let us gauge server performance at runtime.
+* **Telemetry and Monitoring** - On the aspect of measuring, a good development practice is to put in telemetry and performance metrics liberally to let us gauge server performance at runtime.
 The public clouds usually do a good job in providing such statistics at the infrastrucure level, but we should add application level metrics (like encryption latency) as well.
 We should integrate with nagios or datadog or similar lightweight agent-based services to serve this purpose

-*

 ### Load Balancing